AllStarLink/Allmon3/README.md

 # Install From Source

-Installation from source no longer works and is no longer supported in the general use case.
+Installation from source no longer supported in the general use case.